samuelkhong/Gitlet/proj2/gitlet-design.md

   and commits in respective subdirectories, Dirs stores the name of all branches.
   Creates the intial commit file and stores it into objects after hashing them.
   Creates a subdirectory in Dir for master branch that points to the first commit.
-  Creates a pointer "HEAD" in ./git that points to the master branch Creates an empty index file
+  Creates a file  "HEAD" in ./git Writes the string of the current path to current branch Creates an empty index file in /.gitlet
 2. commit(): Checks the index to see if all files in the working directory match the files added in the staging directory.
 Iterate through every hash in index to check /.git /object /objects / HASH exists.
 If it does not, print